Objective: to help large critical systems scale, while making them 2am friendly.

-Languages: Perl, PHP, HTML, CGI, C, Python, basic SQL.
+Languages: Perl, Go, PHP, HTML, CGI, C, Python, basic SQL.
 At one time: Pascal, 80x86 assembly.
 Able to pick up anything quickly.
 Favorite working language is Perl, but quickly being replaced by Go.
-I'm not religious about it - I'm more concerned about there being a common language amongst the teams.
+I'm not religious about langauge - I'm more concerned about there being a common language amongst the teams.

 Currently not actively seeking; however, willing to chat for intersting opportunities.

 I am a system administrator with a heavy side of programming.
 My background is heavily influenced by being "the guy" at an Internet Service Provider; and with being on a hard core team keeping the Yahoo search engine and supporting infrastructure working.
 I believe IPv6 is critical to the continued success of the Internet.
 I code Perl on a daily basis.
 O'Reilly books are an essential part of life.
 I am a licensed private pilot.